Support Local Black-owned Businesses

 Incred-a-bowl, 208 Vermont Ave., Providence, 401-305-0490, incredabowl.square.site

 The Incred-a-Bowl food truck offers Asian-fusion bowls on the go.
 The menu includes a variety of dishes such as the Spicy Kim Noodle Bowl (udon with chicken or tofu, chopped veggies and kimchi), the Cuban Chili Mango Bowl (rice, chicken, chili-seasoned mango, black beans, mojo aioli and plantain chips) and more.

 Cakes by Eboni is Eboni Silva’s small, scratch-made bakery serving Rhode Island and surrounding Massachusetts areas.
-Custom-designed cakes, cakesicles and treats can be made for any occasion in a variety of flavors.
+Custom-designed cakes and treats can be made for any occasion in a variety of flavors.
 She creates sculpted cakes, uses fondant to feature themes and uses drip techniques, fresh flowers and berries to create beautiful designs.
-By appointment only.
-Please call to place an order and arrange pickup.
-She works out of Feast and Fettle at 881 Waterman Ave. in East Providence.
+Orders must be placed by Thursdays for pickup on Saturdays between 3 and 4:30 p.m.

 White Dog Distilling, 560 Mineral Spring Ave., Unit 2-143, Pawtucket, whitedogdistilling.com